damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

      the Google account), transfer owned documents from Google Drive to manager, and delete the Google account. (automatically disables Drive access)
 * [ ] Manager of former team member: Organize smooth hand over of any work or tasks from former team member.
+* [ ] Manager: offer option to send a message to everyone in the company (i.e. forwarded by the manager), for a farewell message and/or to transmit their personal email address in case people wish to stay in touch.
 * [ ] Manager: Announce in general chat channel 'X is no longer with GitLab'
 * [ ] Manager: Put on the agenda for the next team call 'X is no longer with GitLab'
 * [ ] Manager: Remove access to SalesForce.